 On May 28th 2011 Bill Viola partnered with former NFL Professional player Franco Harris to host The World Teen Football Combine.
 Jeannette High School standout Demetrious Cox, a former karate student of Viola, won the first annual competition.

-Bill Viola was introduced to the art of Shotokan Karate by his father William Viola, founder of Allegheny Shotokan Karate.
-His lessons began as early as 1978 when he was just a toddler.
-As a youth Viola was one of the most consistent and well rounded competitors in the country recognized as a USAKF Jr. Olympic champion and 1993 Overall Sport Karate International Champion.
-He went on to be the most successful sport karate champion in Pennsylvania Karate Rating Association history winning an unprecedented 8-consecutive black belt overall state titles (1992-1999).
+Bill Viola was introduced to Martial Arts (Shotokan Karate) by his father William Viola, founder of Allegheny Shotokan Karate.
+His lessons began in the 1970s when he was just a toddler.
+He began a two-and-a-half years old.
+As a youth Viola was one of the most well rounded and consistent and competitors in the country recognized as a USAKF Jr. Olympic champion.
+Winner of national championship in kata, kumite and kobudo.
+In 1993 Overall he was the Sport Karate International Champion.
+He went on to be the most successful sport karate champion in Pennsylvania Karate Rating Association history winning an unprecedented 8-consecutive black belt overall state titles earning 1st place in every category (1992-1999).
 As an open and traditional competitor Viola excelled on multiple circuits including NBL, NASKA, AAU, and USAKF.
 He competed across North America as a member of X-Caliber and Metro All-Star national travel teams.

-He was recognized as a multiple USA Karate All-American Athlete and National Champion.
-Viola was the only adult black belt triple gold medalist (Kata, -65 Kilo Kumite, Kobudo) at the 1997 USAKF National Championships in Akron, Ohio.
-In 1998 he was recognized by Arnold Schwarzenegger as a World Champion at The Arnold Classic, Columbus, Oh.
+As an adult, he was recognized as a 5x USA Karate National Champion and All-American Athlete.
+Viola was the only adult black belt triple gold medalist (Kata, -65 Kg Kumite, Kobudo) at the 1997 USAKF National Championships in Akron, Ohio.

 Stunt Work & Professional Shows

 In 2003 Viola established Kumite Quaterly Magazine, a martial arts publication distributed throughout North America.
-He also has served as a journalist for Sport Karate Magazine, covering international events in Canada, Mexico and the United States, as well as the NBL Supergrands World Championships.
+The magazine was Published by Viola Jr. until 2007.
+He also has served as a journalist for Sport Karate Magazine, covering international events in Canada, Mexico and the United States, as well as the NBL Supergrands World Championships and been a contributing author to Sport Karate Illustrated, and Martial Arts Success Magazine.

 In 2000, Viola partnered with the Western PA Police Athletic League and Eckert Seamans Lawfirm to establish Kumite International college scholarships for competitive martial artists.
 May 8th 2004 Viola and former NFL Professional Lynn Swann (Chairman, President’s Council on Physical Fitness and Sports: June 20, 2002 – July 30, 2005) honored scholarship recipients at the Kumite Classic.
 In 2002 Team Kumite was founded, and have earned the only NBL World Titles in the Pittsburgh region since its inception.
 NBL World Champion alumni include; Alison Viola, Terrence Tubio, Nicole Sullivan, Jose Rivera, and Dominic Leader.
 Kumite International was awarded the “Image Award” at the 2005 Arnold Classic in Columbus, Ohio.
 The ceremony was covered by Black Belt TV.